Learning More About ADHD

 Being present for focused projects/tasks without notifications may have you “miss out” on other things, but who cares if that’s what keeps you sane and present as constantly diluting focus is not how I want to live.
 What is truly meant for you can’t be missed out on though.

-The wrong people will be quick to judge your values or make value judgements, but when we live our lives our way in compliance with our mind's wiring and how hard interruptions are to refocus from, we weed out the people who use the fear of inadequacy to push us around.
-They will change their definitions of values to suit whatever agenda they have at the time, so the best thing is to live in compliance with how your brain is wired, rather than their perceptions.
+When we live our lives our way in compliance with our mind's wiring and how hard interruptions are to refocus from, we do not let the fear of inadequacy to push us around.
+The best thing is to live in compliance with how your brain is wired, rather than perceptions.

 Nothing that shifts your attention back on any of your work should be allowed during that sacred ritual, which will 10x your joy overall.
 We're human first, not walking computers or robots.